 You must discriminate which is a bad debt and which is a good debt.
 For the ease of understanding, debts may be classified into two parts revenue generating debts and non-revenue generating debts.
 Revenue generating debts mean loan taken for purchasing such an asset which will generate revenue for you for a long time.
 They may also be treated as good debts.
 Next, a non-revenue generating debt means a loan taken for an asset which does not generate any revenue on a long-term basis.
 These are bad debt.

 Paying off debt: Ways To Get Out of Debt Trap

 As we know taking loans are becoming easier than ever before, but getting out of its debt trap is equally difficult.
 As a result, people break down out of the stress of debt.
 This article will help them to get out of the clutches of bad loans by following a few simple but effective steps.

 Step 1: Identifying Problem

 Find out your problem.
-Only you have to analyse your problem yourself.
+Only you have to analyze your problem yourself.
 You have to find the areas of concern and identify the things which are in your control and which are not.
 Accordingly, make a plan or re-plan to satisfy your debt amounts.
-Prepare a fresh repayment schedule and also the means which you can utilise for the purpose.
+Prepare a fresh repayment schedule and also the means which you can utilize for the purpose.
 At the same time, you need to address those financial factors or areas concerning you, required special attention and improvements.
 With this step, you are not only acknowledging your current problem but will have a clear vision for the future.
 Always remember that the more detailed and fair analysis you do for your debt problems, the closer you will be to their solution.

 Also Read: 10 Super Tips For Living On A Single Income